UAt23/PROGRESS/README.md

 -- Current Situation --
+  -Created a pipeline in Jenkins
+    -Adding parameters

+-- Done --
     -Getting error while following the course (4.3 creating the kind cluster):
       -The connection to the server localhost:8080 was refused - did you specify the right host or port?
     -- Solved --> check troubleshoot.md